-- GPUs have relatively high off-chip memory bandwidth - compared with CPUs - still much slower than accessing registers or shared-memory with good intereaving. - If all the warps in a thread access consecutive locations in the same load, the GPU can maximize the memory much faster than with random accesses. - I tried modifying the code from examples.cu (March 16). - global memory is definitely slower than registers or shared memory. - coalesced accesses to global memory are faster than worst-case bank collisions with the shared memory. - I need to do more experiments to understand the effects of the on chip caches.
+- GPUs have relatively high off-chip memory bandwidth - compared with CPUs - still much slower than accessing registers or shared-memory with good interleaving. - If all the warps in a thread access consecutive locations in the same load, the GPU can access the memory much faster than with random accesses. - I tried modifying the code from examples.cu (March 16). - global memory is definitely slower than registers or shared memory. - coalesced accesses to global memory are faster than worst-case bank collisions with the shared memory. - I need to do more experiments to understand the on chip caches.